 Current developments of observational multi-messenger astrophysics (GWs, microlensing, X-ray observations) present a potentially fundamental breakthrough opportunity to scrutinize the hypothesis of light PBHs contributing to the gravitational potentials of galactic DM halos, by indirectly proving their existence by means of the existence of LBHs.

-A key point of our argument is that the existence of PBHs in galactic DM halos necessarily implies formation of LBHs, i.e., BHs with NS-mass, as shown by \citetalias{2009ApJ...705..659A} and \citetalias{2018ApJ...868...17A}.
-What follows, inspirals and mergers of LBHs with standard compact objects (stellar mass BHs and NSs) as well as mergers of binary LBHs would produce transient GWs detectable by the contemporary ground-based detectors (LVK) within a Gpc range (with a greater reach in the future, as the sensitivity of the detectors will increase).
+A key point of our argument is that the existence of PBHs in galactic DM halos necessarily implies formation of LBHs, i.e., BHs with NS mass, as shown by \citetalias{2009ApJ...705..659A} and \citetalias{2018ApJ...868...17A}.
+What follows, inspirals and mergers of LBHs with standard compact objects (stellar-mass BHs and NSs) as well as mergers of binary LBHs would produce transient GWs detectable by the current ground-based detectors (LVK) within a Gpc range (with a greater reach in the future, as the sensitivity of the detectors will increase).
 On the other hand, Galactic microlensing events involving potential LBHs as gravitational lenses are detectable in practice by optical observatories, and may be inspected by X-ray follow-up observations to reconfirm the BH nature of the lens.

-From sufficiently complete statistics of these events -- which seems to be a matter of years rather than decades -- one will definitely build up evidence to decide for or against these two following, mutually-exclusive possibilities: if the observed number of the LBH events would turn out to be inconsistent with the number calculated on the basis of the population synthesis presented in this paper, then the robust conclusion would be that there are no light (asteroid/moon-mass) PBHs in the galactic DM halos.
-If, however, the observed number would reasonably agree with the calculated one, this would provide a very strong supporting evidence for the existence of the PBHs.
+From sufficiently complete statistics of these events -- which seems to be a matter of years rather than decades -- one will definitely build up evidence to decide for or against these two following, mutually-exclusive possibilities: if the observed number of the LBH events would turn out to be inconsistent with the number calculated on the basis of the population synthesis presented in this paper, then the robust conclusion would be that there are no asteroid/moon-mass PBHs in the galactic DM halos.
+If, however, the observed number reasonably agrees with the calculated one, this would provide a very strong supporting evidence for the existence of PBHs.